-Inferring mechanical properties of objects from incidental contact could be beneficial in a number of ways.
-For example, we have shown that haptically recognizing leaves vs. trunk while reaching into artificial foliage can be used by a robot to haptically map the environment and plan paths to goals \cite{BhattacharjeeGriceKempSystems2014}.
-Rather than recognizing a particular object type, detecting an object's properties could be advantageous in novel environments.
-Detecting that an object is movable could be used by the robot to make better decisions, such as moving the object in order to access a new location or avoiding the object so as not to alter the environment.
-Likewise, detecting that an object is rigid or soft has implications for the robot's ability to compress the object and the consequences of collisions with the object.
-Tactile sensing is well-suited to the perception of mechanical properties of objects, since it can directly sense forces and monitor the locations of contact over time.
+Inferring mechanical properties of objects from contact could be beneficial in a number of ways.
+For example, we have shown that haptically recognizing leaves vs. trunk while a robot reaches into artificial foliage can be used to haptically map the environment and plan paths to goals \cite{BhattacharjeeKapustaRehgKemp2013, BhattacharjeeGriceKempSystems2014}.
+Rather than recognizing a particular object type, detecting an object's properties could be informative in novel environments.
+Detecting that an object has \textit{moved} due to a robot's actions might be used by the robot to make better decisions, such as moving the object away in order to access a new location, or avoiding the object, so as not to alter the environment further.
+Likewise, detecting that an object is \textit{hard} or \textit{soft} has implications for the robot's ability to compress the object and the consequences of collisions with the object.